The-Corrupted/Screen-Capture/README.md

 On the main thread, ServerReader will trigger an if statement that triggers a color check of the most recent frame capture.
 Once the check is done, the value of OK_FLAG is set back to false and the main thread will wait until another connection is made.

-The color is checked as an rgb value with a fault tolerance of r{130, 255}, g{159,255}, b{175, 255}.
-This helps to deal with unusual lighting and differences between screens.
-However it may be necessary to further adjust the tolerance if you find a lot of failures where there shouldn't be any.
+The color is checked as a collection of black and white values ( i.e. the first value is checked for 255 or 0 ).
+If the number of white/black pixels is >= 1 then it is assumed the screen is on.
+If it is lower, it is assumed the screen is off or suffering heavy distortion.